 As we expand our services, we will need to continue to invest in new technology infrastructure, including data centers.
-For example, we recently completed the first phase of construction of a data center in Finland.
 We may have difficulty in expanding our infrastructure to meet any rising demand for our services, including difficulties in obtaining suitable facilities or access to sufficient electricity supplies.
 A failure to expand our infrastructure could materially and adversely affect our ability to maintain and increase our revenues and profitability and could adversely affect our business, financial condition and results of operations.